-The City of Seattle is in the process of updating our Comprehensive Plan.
-State law requires that the City conduct a major review and update every ten years, and the City’s deadline for adopting changes is June 30, 2015.
-The City is compiling a set of amendments to the Comprehensive Plan for City Council to consider and vote on by that deadline.
+We are in the process of updating our Comprehensive Plan.
+State law requires that we conduct a major review and update every ten years, and our deadline for adopting changes is June 30, 2015.
+We are compiling a set of amendments to the Comprehensive Plan for City Council to consider and vote on by that deadline.

 If you want to see something happen in Seattle over the next 20 years, get involved.
 Come to a meeting, write us an email or letter, or just write a comment on this website.
 This is the future of your city, be a part of shaping it.

 Seattle is growing and changing everyday.
 How Seattle grows creates a lasting effect on the environment, quality of life, and economy.
 Should we encourage suburban sprawl?
 A tall, hyper dense downtown?
 Or something in between?

 In 1994, Seattle’s first Comprehensive Plan was passed with the idea of creating Urban Villages.
 This strategy designated certain neighborhoods as Urban Centers or Urban Villages and encouraged new housing, jobs, and transit towards these centers.
 Our goal was to make neighborhoods where people could easily walk, bike, or ride transit to get to work, go out to eat, or buy groceries.
 By concentrating growth in this way we also were able to more efficiently provide services and proactively plan for the future.

 The Seattle 2035 update will look at current growth projections and present different scenarios to the public on how we can adapt the Urban Villages strategy to leverage growth to the benefit of the city.
 We will be looking at things like where Seattleites live, where we work, how we get around the city, do we have enough public services, are there equal opportunities for every community, and how to protect our environment.